A bit about me...

 What a joy it was to co-author this textbook with my friend and colleague, Dr. Jane Govoni.
 We both teach Applied Linguistics at the University of South Florida and found that our students, pre-service teachers, struggled with many of the technical and theoretical aspects of the topic.
 We spent a year or so discussing how to integrate these more abstract concepts into classroom scenarios to which our students could relate, and the result was this text.
 Each chapter centers around a specific classroom scenario and the English leaners in the classroom.
 Our teacher candidates can picture themselves in each scenario and appreciate the immediate application for the classroom.
-I invite anyone who teaches Applied Linguistics at college or in ESOL endorsement classes to request a review copy of Linguistics for K-12 Application from Kendall Hunt Publishing Co.
+I invite anyone who teaches Applied Linguistics at the college level for preservice teacher or those who teach ESOL endorsement classes to request a review copy of Linguistics for K-12 Application from Kendall Hunt Publishing Co.
 Published in 2020.

 ESOL Textbook (2021)

 For those who teach foundations of ESOL at the college level or in ESOL endorsement workshops, Preparing the Way: Teaching ELs in the Pre-K - 12 Classroom covers the following:

 ■Theories of Second Language Learning

 ■Special Populations (e.g., Gifted English Learners (EL), ELs with Learning Disabilities)

 The new 4th edition includes 65 new activity pages for the college classroom or professional development workshop.
 Educators can request a desk copy from Kendall Hunt Publishing Co.